tompidev/TD-Grub2-Theme-Installer/README.md

 Do you want to delete an old Theme?

-Just go to the Themes directory inside the "TD Bootloader Themes" folder and delete the whole folder of the not desired Theme.
+Just go to the Themes directory inside the "td-linux-grub2-theme-installer" folder and delete the whole folder of the not desired Theme.

 ### ⚙️ How the script works?